HOUSTON Oct 12 The U.S. Nuclear Regulatory

-Separately, PG&E is performing a $64 million seismic
+Separately, PG&E is pursuing a $64 million seismic study to

 In August, the California State Lands Commission voted to

-allow the utility to move forward with the advanced tests using
+allow the utility to move forward with tests using powerful

-powerful sonar devices despite concerns about the impact on
+sonar devices despite concerns about the impact on marine life.

 For the NRC, Diablo Canyon must perform additional